HSE’s regulatory approach to Artificial Intelligence (AI)

 • sharing emerging advances and lessons learned to support safe adoption of AI, through international scientific partnerships and networks

-HSE will continue our work to develop our regulatory approach to AI.
-We will work with our stakeholders as AI develops and, using our expertise, explore the challenges and opportunities it brings.
+HSE will continue work to develop the regulatory approach to AI, working with stakeholders as AI develops and using HSE’s expertise to explore the challenges and opportunities it brings.

 Is this page useful?